mcclure/emu-coop/index.md

 ## Modding

-You can add support for additional games-- or new modes for games emu-coop already supports-- by creating a .lua file and putting it into emu-coop's "modes" directory.
-If you add a new mode file, you will also need to add its name to the file `modes/index.lua`.
+You can add support for additional games-- or new modes for games emu-coop already supports-- by creating a .lua file.
+The instructions to do this are in the MODDING file included with the software, or [here](MODDING.md).

 **WARNING: Lua files are PROGRAMS, like a .exe file.
 A Lua file you install could give you a virus or delete files from your computer.
 Do not install a mode file unless it came from someone you know and trust.**

-Sorry, there is no documentation for creating a mode file yet.

 ## Game Support